pimsmath/onlinecourses2020/content/home/wda.md

 1. The PIMS Site Admins will be available to assist you with document tracking, fee payments and waivers, ordering transcripts, etc.

+_In the event of any problems or delays while completing the WDA form, PIMS **strongly** recommends staying in touch with the instructor of the course, as they may be able to offer assistance_.

 Select your university and the university hosting the course you are interested in below.
 Read both sets of instructions _carefully_ before proceeding.